chrisco/pwv/README.md

 ## Technologies you plan to use

-The key technologies are anticipated to be be Node.js, React, and WebSockets.
+The key technologies are anticipated to be Node.js, React, and WebSockets.

 ## Feature list